 - Most notably, the breathtaking Plitvice Lakes represents a spectacular close grouping of more than a dozen marvelous lakes.
-However, despite the great beauty of the site, size does not play a factor.
+However, despite the impressiveness of the site, size does not play a factor.
 That’s due to the fact that the natural lakes remain quite small in size.

-- Collectively, these incredible bodies of water also form part of the appropriately-named Plitvice Lakes National Park.
+- Furthermore, collectively, these incredible bodies of water also form part of the appropriately-named Plitvice Lakes National Park.
 In addition, the Park itself holds its own incredible wonders.
-That’s because it constitutes a site teeming with much stunning natural beauty.
+That’s because it constitutes a site teeming with stunning natural beauty.

 - In addition, the geological marvel formed in a particularly beautiful, if somewhat remote, section of the world.
 More precisely, it formed in an isolated section of Europe.
 There, the stunning Plitvice Lakes quite understandably serves as one of the most popular tourist draws in its region.

 Plitvice Lakes Physical Description

-Firstly, the magnificent Plitvice Lakes earns its name.
+Firstly, the truly magnificent Plitvice Lakes easily earns its name.
 That holds true because this location dazzles us with a grand total of 16 small but gorgeous lakes.
-These, along with the many gorgeous waterfalls also present, dazzle us with extreme beauty.
+In addition, these, along with the many gorgeous waterfalls also present in the marvelous location, amaze us with extreme beauty.

 The magnificent colors of Plitvice Lakes comes in many hues.
 In point of fact, the almost kaleidoscopic colors range from azure to green, grey, and also blue.
-This occurs as the result of varying concentrations of minerals and microorganisms in the water, and changes continuously.
+Further, this occurs as the result of varying concentrations of minerals and microorganisms in the water, and changes continuously.

 However, to the amazement of many, this site holds yet another surprise for those viewing it for the first time.
-All this mind-boggling splendor is contained in a tiny region.
-That’s because, collectively, this magnificent grouping of small lakes only covers an area of approximately 0.77 sq miles (2 sq km).
+All this mind-boggling splendor remains contained in a surprisingly tiny region.
+That’s because, collectively, this magnificent grouping of small lakes only covers an area of about 0.77 sq miles (2 sq km).

 Plitvice Lakes Location and Nature

-First of all, the mesmerizing natural beauty known as the gorgeous Plitvice Lakes formed in a rather remote region.
-That often difficult to reach area consists of the portion of Europe now known as Croatia.
+First of all, the mesmerizing natural beauty known as the gorgeous Plitvice Lakes formed in a rather remote region of the globe.
+That often difficult to reach area consists of the isolated portion of Europe now known as Croatia.

-Incredibly however, all of these special sources of its flow are interconnected.
-That’s due to the fact that they follow the water flow as it wends its way through the naturally formed passages.
+Incredibly however, all of these sincerely special sources of its flow remain tightly interconnected.
+That’s due to the fact that they follow the water flow as it wends its way through the numerous naturally formed passages.

-Further, most of them remain separated by naturally occuring dams, formed of travertine.
+Further, most of these passages remain separated by naturally occurring dams, formed of the mineral travertine.
 This mineral deposited over time through the action of algae, bacteria, and moss over great spans of time.

-Finally, this depositing action continually adds additional layers to the natural dams.
+Finally, this depositing action continually adds additional layers to the natural dams of Plitvice Lakes.
 In fact, this ongoing activity produces growth at the comparatively rapid rate of about 0.4 in (1 cm) per year.